 The Council has identified three major uncertainties – trust, ambition and control of the virus – that are critical to preparing for what might happen in the next 3-5 years.
 Using these uncertainties the Council has developed a challenging set of four medium-term energy scenarios – Pause, Rewind, Fast-Forward and Re-Record.

 Each scenario describes how overall responses to the current crisis might differ in their impact on existing and new energy system developments.
 The scenario framework provides a futures radar for detecting and decoding new signals of change from around the world.

-The World Energy Council is scanning signals of change from around the world to see through the current fog of uncertainty, enhance a strategic conversation on different energy futures and enable orderly global energy transition as the world emerges from crisis.
+The World Energy Council is scanning signals from around the world to see through the current fog of uncertainty, enhance a strategic conversation on recovery plans and different energy futures and enable orderly global energy transition as the world emerges from crisis.
 Help to shape the post-pandemic agenda by detecting and sharing signals of change.

 Since 2016 the Council has been using three scenarios to explore the impact of a new industrial revolution, changing geopolitics and the challenge of climate change and the broader resilience agenda.
 The three scenarios are defined by:

 - Rise of digitally empowered consumers (Modern Jazz),